chasing spacedepth of fieldit's a boy thingklinghofferlike no one is watchinglove, deceit & 81 questionsmasterpieces of the 20thC

 Glen Tetley consented to LWD presenting his masterpiece Pierrot Lunaire, first danced by Tetley himself in its New York premiere.
 Inspired by the three principle characters from the commedia dell'arte, it is a poetic, humorous and dramatic interpretation of Schoenberg's revolutionary work of the same name.

-Judgement of Paris
+Judgement of Paris - choreographed by Antony Tudor

 A satirical gem choreographed by Antony Tudor in 1938 and later introduced into the Ballet Rambert repertoire.
 Set to Kurt Weill's Suite from the Threepenny Opera, the work parallels the famous classical story of Paris judging the three graces.
 In the contemporary setting of a sordid night bar, the three graces become three rather mature ladies of the night and Paris becomes an inebriated potential customer.